eea/eea.docker.esbootstrap/docs/Api.md

   -H 'Authorization: Bearer <TOKEN>'
 ```

+## Short description:
+The indexing of the esbootstrap apps is done with incremental index names.
+The index names have the form: <indexname>_<current_date>.
+We have two aliases:
+    - latest, which points to the newest index
+    - prod, which points to the last correct and approved index

+The latest alias is automatically moved the the newest index when an update or an update_from_url command is called.
+The prod alias is set manually with the switch command.
+When switch is called, the prod alias will be moved to point to the same index as the latest alias.

+It's also possible to have two applications, one configured to use the latest index and the other one to use the prod index.
+This way we can have:
+- pamdemo.apps.eea.europa.eu will always show the latest index, even if there are problems
+- pam.apps.eea.europa.eu will always show the prod index

+The prod alias should only be switched to the latest when pamdemo.apps.eea.europa.eu was tested and approved.

-## available commands:
+## Available commands:

-healthcheck
-update
-update_from_url
-cancel_update
-status
-switch
+- healthcheck - a quick healthcheck of the app, elasticsearch and the index
+- update - trigger a new indexing
+- update_from_url - trigger a new indexing but with a different source for the data
+- cancel_update - cancel the current indexing
+- status - display the current status of the production and the latest indices
+- switch - switch the production index to point to the latest index

 ### Healthcheck
-GET
-/API/v1/healthcheck
+GET /API/v1/healthcheck
+This call:
-tests if the nodejs app is running
+- tests if the nodejs app is running
-tests if connection to elasticsearch is up
+- tests if connection to elasticsearch is up
-tests if the index exists
+- tests if the index exists

 Curl:
 ```